 When it comes to building a startup, what is the right team size for a software development project?
-The matter of creating the right team size appears on the agenda each time a new team needs to be organized or an existing team is being assessed.
+The matter of creating the right team size appears on the agenda each time a new software development team needs to be organized, or an existing team is being assessed.

 On the one hand, quality is always more essential than quantity.
-But on the other hand, the perfect team needs to have enough resources to be productive and cover all phases of the development life cycle.
+But on the other hand, project team members need to have enough resources to be productive and cover all phases of the development life cycle.

 To help you decide on the optimal software development team size, we’ve gathered useful tips from our experts in this article.
 Enjoy!